yogeshpatidar88/Pizza-Sales-Performance-and-Trend-Analysis-/README.md

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.

-Made with ❤️ by Roshan & Yogesh & Pratik
+Made with ❤️ by Roshan Saini & Yogesh Patidar & Pratik Prajn